iadvize/documentation/Documentation.md

 ]
 </pre>

-### The bot
+### External bot
+Let your bot interact with online visitors directly within iAdvize’s chatbox.

-The integration of a bot enables Admins and Managers to create users with the role “bot” inside iAdvize’s administration.
-The scenario and availability of the bot is managed by your app, allowing your bot to interact with visitors inside iAdvize’s chatbox.
+The External bot plugin enables iAdvize's Admins and Managers to create users with the role “bot” from iAdvize’s administration.
+The scenario and availability of the bot are managed by your app.

+Tu put it in a nutshell, the External bot plugin:
-Allow bots providers to create their connector with the Developper Platform.
+* Allows bots providers to create their connector thanks to the Developper Platform,
-Allow customers to connect their iAdvize account to a bot provider and connect bots seamlessly.
-These bots should use iAdvize like a human agent.
+* Allows customers to connect their iAdvize account to a bot provider and connect bots seamlessly.
+These bots interact with iAdvize like a human agent.

-The user flow
+#### The External bot user flow

+The iAdvize Administrator/Manager:

-1. The user activate your connector on the market place.
+1. Activates your connector from the iAdvize marketplace,
-2. When creating a new bot user, the admin will have the possibility to select an external bot type and one scenario.
-3. At the end of the creation form, the admin will have to choose which of the activated connector will be backing the bot interaction, s.he wants to use for this specify bot.
+2. Creates a new user with the role "bot" from the "People" section of iAdvize,
+3. Select an external bot and a scenario,
-4. After the creation process, the admin will be redirected to your bot edition page.
+4. is redirected to your bot edition page.

 ![Bot interaction](./assets/images/interactions-bot-feature.png)

-**Add a bot interaction and Configure it**
+**Add the External bot plugin**
-To make sure your connector uses the Bot interaction correctly, all you have to do is to declare the base url that will by postfixed by seven endpoints described below.
+To make sure your connector uses the External Bot plugin correctly, all you have to do is to declare the base url that will be postfixed by seven endpoints described below.

-These endpoints are used
-#### User form flow data
+#### Operator form flow endpoints
+There are 4 endpoints related to Operator form flow.
+This is related to the creation of an Operator with a Bot role, within iAdvize in order to link it to the External bot.

-##### List external bots
+##### List external bots (endpoint)

 ** Request - GET /external-bots **